Governors State University College of Arts and Sciences

 Title IX Statement:

 Consistent with GSU Policy 52, Anti-Discrimination and Harassment, Title IX makes it clear that violence and harassment based on sex and gender is a Civil Rights offense subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories, such as race, national origin, etc...
 The University has a duty to prevent harassment, post policies against it, to investigate complaints, and to take prompt action to stop harassment when it occurs.
-Contact the Governors State University Title IX Officer, Joyce Coleman to report any incidents at 708.235.7169 or email@example.com.
+Contact the Governors State University Title IX Officer, Sandra Alvarado to report any incidents at 708.534-4108 or firstname.lastname@example.org.
 For complete Title IX information and resources, visit: www.govst.edu/TitleIX.

 Emergency Preparedness Statement: